-- When asked what issues they were currently facing, budget constraints was listed as the number one concern by 67 per cent of all respondents.
-This was followed by lack of in-house expertise (35 per cent) and staff efficiency (30 per cent)
+- When asked what issues they were currently facing, budget constraints were listed as the number one concern by 67 percent of all respondents.
+This was followed by a lack of in-house expertise (35 percent) and staff efficiency (30 percent)

 Edwin Wong, Managing Director, Frontier Technology: “The private cloud is of big interest to the customers that we are speaking to on a daily basis.
 Many of them have heard of the tangible benefits and are looking for more education so they feel truly comfortable with the technology.

-I am not surprised that 60 per cent of organisations felt that some of their IT systems would be cloud based by 2012.
-In a climate of budget and resource constraints, the cloud is perfect as there is no capex and the services are paid incrementally.
-The cloud is also fully managed by the service provider you no longer having to worry about constant server updates and other computing issues.”
+I am not surprised that 60 percent of organisations felt that some of their IT systems would be cloud-based by 2012.
+In a climate of budget and resource constraints, the cloud is perfect as there is no CAPEX and the services are paid incrementally.
+The cloud is also fully managed by the service provider you no longer have to worry about constant server updates and other computing issues.”